- 2 mins read

 The calculations will also apply to contractual notice pay where the contractual notice is not at least a week more than the employee’s statutory minimum notice entitlement.
 The position is less clear where the employee’s contractual notice period is at least a week more than their statutory minimum notice entitlement and we would recommend advice is sought where employers are considering paying employees less than their normal pre-furlough remuneration for a period of notice.

-For more information on this article contact Jenny Marley.
+For more information on this article contact a member of the Employment team.